jlynch2195/auto_selfcal_cluster/README.md

     cat prep-ms-for-auto-selfcal.py

 ## Actually run auto_selfcal
-Important: before running any code, you need to make sure you're on an interactive node.
+__Important__: before running any code, you need to make sure you're on an interactive node.
 Once you are, open up casa

     casa